Prahsys/prahsys-documentation-v2/custom_pages/denttracks-merchant-onboarding-project.md

   * [ ] `PUBLIC COMPANY`
   * [ ] `NON PROFIT ORG`
   * [ ] `JOINT STOCK`

+### Understand Merchant Entities

+Because your team has decided to do a custom onboarding, this will have a more extensive testing period.
+We have many different types of merchants that will try to sign up for payment processing.
+For each merchant, we require different pieces of information.

+#### Understanding different merchants

+We have different types of business entities that can apply for payment processing.

+* **LIMITED (LLC)** A business structure that combines the liability protection of a corporation with the tax flexibility of a partnership, where owners are called "members."
+* **CORPORATION** A separate legal entity owned by shareholders that provides maximum liability protection but is subject to corporate income tax in addition to personal taxes on dividends.
+* **GOVERNMENT** A federal, state, local government agency or other governmental entity operating under public authority.
+* **SOLE PROPRIETOR** An unincorporated business owned and operated by one individual where there is no legal distinction between the owner and the business entity.
+* **PUBLIC COMPANY** A corporation whose ownership shares are traded on public stock exchanges and must comply with SEC reporting requirements.
+* **NON PROFIT ORG** An organization incorporated to serve a charitable, educational, religious, or other public purpose where profits are reinvested rather than distributed to owners.
+* **JOINT STOCK** A business entity where ownership is divided into transferable shares, similar to a corporation but typically with unlimited liability for shareholders.
+* **PARTNERSHIP** A business owned by two or more individuals who share profits, losses, and management responsibilities without incorporating as a separate legal entity.

 <Accordion title="Example Merchant Body" icon="fa-info-circle">
   ```json